Sotatek-HungNguyen14/notex-doc/docs/folder/move_to_folder_page.md

 ## 4. FAQ

-** How do I know where my items currently are?**
+### How do I know where my items currently are?

-A: Your current location is marked with a blue checkmark.
+Your current location is marked with a blue checkmark.
 This shows you where your items are right now.

 ---

-** Can I create folders at any level?**
+### Can I create folders at any level?

-A: Yes!
+Yes!
 You can create new folders anywhere in your structure.
 The new folder will be created at the level you're currently viewing.

 ---

-** What happens if I try to create a folder with a name that already exists?**
+### What happens if I try to create a folder with a name that already exists?

-A: The app will ask if you want to create a new folder with an adjusted name (like adding a number).
+The app will ask if you want to create a new folder with an adjusted name (like adding a number).
 You can choose to do this or cancel and pick a different name.

 ---

-** Can I move multiple items at once?**
+### Can I move multiple items at once?

-A: Absolutely!
+Absolutely!
 Select multiple items first, then choose "Move" to relocate them all to the same destination.

 ---

-** How do I cancel if I change my mind?**
+### How do I cancel if I change my mind?

-A: Just tap the "X" button at the top right or tap outside the bottom sheet to cancel without moving anything.
+Just tap the "X" button at the top right or tap outside the bottom sheet to cancel without moving anything.

 ---

-** Can I see what's inside folders before moving items there?**
+### Can I see what's inside folders before moving items there?

-A: Yes!
+Yes!
 Tap the arrow (>) next to any folder to expand it and see its subfolders.

 ---

-** What's the difference between "All Notes" and other folders?**
+### What's the difference between "All Notes" and other folders?

-A: "All Notes" is your main container that holds everything.
+"All Notes" is your main container that holds everything.
 Other folders are organized spaces within it where you can sort your content.

 ---

-** Can I move folders into other folders?**
+### Can I move folders into other folders?

-A: Yes!
+Yes!
 You can move entire folders (and everything inside them) to different locations in your folder structure.

 ---

-** Will I lose my items if something goes wrong during the move?**
+### Will I lose my items if something goes wrong during the move?

-A: No, your items are safely moved to the new location.
+No, your items are safely moved to the new location.
 If there's any issue, your content remains in its original location.